yamilburgos/Memedr/readme.md

 ![Wireframe](./readme-assets/5.jpg)

 ### USER STORIES
-1. As a user, I like to create an account to save my favorite GIFs.
+1. As a user, I like to create an account and select my favorite gif.
-2. As a user, I like to share my saved GIFs with friends and family.
+2. As a user, I like to be matched with other users with the same favorite.
-3. As a user, I like to be able to change my username and password when needed.
+3. As a user, I would like to delete my favorite and choose another.
-4. As a user, I like to be matched with people who like similar GIFs.
+4. As a user, I like to be able to change my username and password when needed.
 5. As a user, I like to reset my password if I were to forget it.
-6. As a user, I like to be able to like or dislike a GIF image when displayed.

 ### DOWNLOAD PROJECT & INSTALL
 1. Git clone or download this project